 "Confirm Deadline" means 24 hours after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.

-"Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction.
+"Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction (unless otherwise provided for in the relevant Transaction Confirmation) the price in US$ per MMBtu or C$ per GJ, as applicable for a Transaction, to be paid by Buyer to Seller for Gas pursuant to a Transaction.

 "Daily Contract Quantity" ("DCQ") means the quantity of Gas to be Scheduled each Gas Day pursuant to a Transaction.